iachai02/devnotes/notes/machinelearning.md

 - lower loss is better
 - we take whatever model had the lowest loss and use our test set on that model to check how generalizable the final chose model is

+### Metrics of Performance

+- `Loss`: the difference between your prediction and the actual label
+    - L1 Loss: |y_real - y_predicted|
+    - L2 Loss: (y_real - y_predicted)^2
+    - Binary Cross-Entropy Loss
+- `Accuracy`: the percentage of predictions that are the same as the actual

 ## Common Imports

 - import numpy as np